top of page

 So, after a few days of crying, and many nights of not sleeping, I did my best to bottle the pain up.
 I pushed it down until it all got too much, and it would explode in episodes of sobbing over the kitchen sink when preparing the family dinner or erupting at my husband when I couldn’t explain my odd behaviour.

 This led me to begin my healing journey.
 I tried crystal healing with a Balinese Priestess, Quantum healing, grief counselling, and speaking to James through a Medium – all of which were extremely helpful.
 Through quantum healing I was able to understand why I was having such a hard time releasing James.
 Through speaking with the Medium, I received validation that he was indeed always with me as I thought he was, and I was able to receive some form of closure.
 Through grief counselling, I was able to understand that I was holding onto guilt with how James and I ended, which I needed to release in order to move on.
-And with the crystal healing with the Priestess, the heaviness in my heart was lifted in order for me to function and get back to work.
+And with the crystal healing with the Priestess, the heaviness in my heart was lifted in order for me to function and get back to work and my family.

 And through work was where I found grief’s most powerful tamer.
 Now if you know me, you’ll know that I dance for a living.
 I facilitate ecstatic dances, supporting people to release emotions through movement and music, with the aid of ceremony.
 It was time for me to taste my own medicine.
 I held my first session a month after receiving the news, and it turns out this session was pivotal in my healing process.
 That morning, I held the mic and guided people along in their journeys on the beach in Canggu, and as I danced and moved, I felt release.